-We have a significant amount of financial instruments that are classified as Level 2 and Level 3 according to ASC 820 "Fair Value Measurement and Disclosures."
-The financial instruments classified as Level 2 are term deposits and short term investments and short term loans.
-The valuations are provided by commercial banks.
-The valuation for the available-for-sale investments classified as Level 3 are determined based on unobservable inputs, such as historical financial results and assumptions about future growth rates, which require significant judgment to determine the future outcome, and an estimate of weighted average cost of capital.
+We have a significant amount of financial instruments that are classified as Level 2 and Level 3 according to ASC 820 Fair Value Measurement and Disclosures.
+The financial instruments classified as Level 2 are short term investments.
+The valuation for the available-for-sale investments classified as Level 3 are determined based on unobservable inputs which require significant judgment.
 The valuation for the available-for-sale investments has been performed by valuation specialists under our management's supervision.
 We believe that the estimated fair value of the available-for-sale investments is based on reasonable assumptions.
 However, such assumptions are inherently uncertain and actual results could differ from those estimates.